Oasis Design logo

 Dance and Movement

-Art Ludwig is an ecological systems designer with 32 years full-time experience in water, wastewater systems, energy, shelter and human powered transport.
+Art Ludwig has 42 years full-time experience with integrated design for water, wastewater, energy, shelter, human powered transport, finances, building codes, and policy.
 His specialty is complex, integrated "systems of systems."
-Art has studied and worked in 22 different countries, attaining fluency in 5 languages.
+Art has studied and worked in 27 different countries, attaining fluency in 5 languages.
 He has consulted for the states of New York, California, and New Mexico on water reuse policy and building codes, and given dozens of lectures and workshops.
-He has developed numerous innovations which have been adopted worldwide, incorporated in building codes, etc., all of which he has published into the public domain.
+He has developed numerous innovations which have been adopted worldwide, incorporated in building codes, etc., all of which he has published unpatented into the public domain.
+These include the Laundry to Landscape and Branched Drain greywater systems.

 He designed his own education in Ecological Systems Design, graduating from UC Berkeley.
 At Berkeley, he developed the first cleaners specifically designed to be biocompatible with plants and soil, and founded a successful business to manufacture and distribute them.
-Art has authored numerous articles (including one on water testing procedures) as well as the books "Water Storage" "Principles of Ecological Design," and "Create an Oasis with Greywater."
+Art has authored numerous articles as well as the books "Water Storage" "Principles of Ecological Design," and "Create an Oasis with Greywater."

-The past several years Art has dedicated approximately a thousand hour a year to public interest research and activism.
+The past several years Art has dedicated approximately a thousand hours a year to public interest research and sustainabilty policy activism.

 ^ Top ^ | Future Events | Lecture and Workshop Topics | Past Events |